Fast Track Regime - PIF

 Qualifying Private Investor PIF – Route 2

 Under this Route, the Private Investment Fund is only open to Qualifying Private Investors, who are able to evaluate the risks and strategy of investing in the Private Investment Fund, and to bear the consequences of investment in the Private Investment Fund.
 There are no requirements for a licensed manager declaration in the Route 2 Private Investment Fund structure.
-A Qualified Private Investor must be a Professional Investor, Experienced Investor, or Knowledgeable Employee – definitions of which are outlined in Schedule 1 of the Private Investment Fund Rules 2021.
+A Qualified Private Investor must be a Professional Investor, Experienced Investor, or Knowledgeable Employee – definitions of which are outlined in Schedule 1 of The Private Investment Fund Rules and Guidance (2), 2021.

 The number of investors must be no more than 50 legal or natural persons holding an ultimate economic interest in the Private Investment Fund.
 Any marketing must be specifically targeted to individual investors who have been identified as Qualifying Private Investors and the number of offers of units for subscription, sale or exchange must not exceed 200.